Announcement

 No good results.

-There is so much noise that makes difficult to hear the signal from object.
+.
 As more the volume so more the noise.
 I was able to hear the signal only at low volume.
 So from today i must looking for finding the solution of the problem.

 I"ll inform